lcls-psana/psocake/scripts/README.md

 $export PYTHONPATH=/reg/neh/home/liponan/ai/peaknet4antfarm:$PYTHONPATH
 $export PYTHONPATH=/reg/neh/home/liponan/ai/pytorch-yolo2:$PYTHONPATH
 - In your first psanagpu114 terminal use the following line to start a server:
-./startMongoServer.py
+$python startMongoServer.py
-- In your second psanagpu114 terminal use the following line to start your "Queen": python master.py
+- In your second psanagpu114 terminal use the following line to start your "Queen":
+$python master.py
-- In your psanagpu115 terminal use the following line to start a "Worker": python runClients.py -host psanagpu114
+- In your psanagpu115 terminal use the following line to start a "Worker":
+$python runClients.py -host psanagpu114
 - Now there is one worker running.
 You may add more workers on other GPUs by running the previous line in a new terminal.